joelngwt/joelngwt.github.io/resume.md

 ## Work Experience
 **VersaFleet, Technical Lead**<br />
 *Aug 2021 – Present*
+- Improved the quality of the product, resulting in a 20% reduction of errors reported on Sentry.
+- Improved the performance of the product, resulting in a 70% reduction of I/O per second for the database.
+- Worked with the product team to prioritize and unblock any tech related issues they might have.
+- Designed a new microservice utilizing Kubernetes and MongoDB to help lower the costs of the Google Geocoding API.
+- Designed and set up a load testing environment using Locust to ensure that product updates have no performance issues.
+- Broke down product features into smaller technical tasks for junior developers to work on.

 **VersaFleet, Senior Software Engineer**<br />
 *Jul 2018 – Jul 2021*